jonwalstedt/vigorjs.componentmanager/public/docs/componentDefinitions.md

 ### <a name="component-definitions"></a> componentDefinitions
 ComponentDefinitions or componentDefinitionModels are the models that contains the definition of each component created by the componentManager.
-It stores a reference to the class to create the instance from and and also the conditions (if any) that should apply to create any instances of that class.
+It stores a reference to the class to create instances from and also the conditions (if any) that should apply to create any instances of that class.

-To define your componentDefinitions you add an array of componentDefinitions to the <a href="#settings">componentSettings object</a> passed to the componentManager during initialization.
+To define your componentDefinitions you add an array of componentDefinitions to the [componentSettings object](#settings) passed to the componentManager during initialization.

 The only required properties for a componentDefinition is **id** and **src**.
-But a componentDefinition could also contain the properties **args**, **conditions** and **maxShowCount**.
+But a componentDefinition could also contain the default properties **args**, **conditions** and **maxShowCount**.
 All properties are undefined by default.
 Se the description for each below:

 #### ComponentDefinition Properties
 <dl class="property-descriptions">